storacha/w3filecoin-infra/docs/architecture.md

 ## Processor Stack

-The w3infra processor stack manages the deployed schedulers that invoke lambda functions to consume the DB stack queues and attempt to make progress in their items to the following stages of the pipeline.

-Each of the schedulers might have their own schedules and can act independently of each other.
+The w3infra processor stack manages several concurrent workflows, deployed as lambda functions, that move items from one stage of the pipeline into another.
+Each workflow operates independently and on its own schedule, pulling items from one DB stack queue, and pushing into another after some processing.

-The processes running in these pipeline are:
+The workflows running in these pipeline are:

-1. **Content Validator process** validates CARs and writes references to `content` table.
+1. **Content Validator workflow** validates CARs and writes references to `content` table.
-2. **Piece maker process** pulls queued content from `content_queue`, derive piece info for them and write records to the `piece` & `inclusion` tables.
+2. **Piece maker workflow** pulls queued content from `content_queue`, derive piece info for them and write records to the `piece` & `inclusion` tables.
-3. **Aggregator process** reads from the `cargo` view, attempts to create an aggregate and, if successful, writes to aggregate table.
+3. **Aggregator workflow** reads from the `cargo` view, attempts to create an aggregate and, if successful, writes to aggregate table.
-4. **Submission process** reads from the `aggregate_queue`, submits aggregates to the agency (spade proxy) and writes pending deal record.
+4. **Submission workflow** reads from the `aggregate_queue`, submits aggregates to the agency (spade proxy) and writes pending deal record.